7 Content Repurposing Examples (LinkedIn Post → Tweet, Thread, Reddit, Newsletter, Substack, Blog)

 Same idea, expanded with depth and a personal voice.

-Example 7: Doing all five in minutes
+Example 7: Doing all six in minutes

 The seventh example is the meta one: doing examples 2 through 6 by hand takes most people 30 to 45 minutes.
-With Postflip, you paste the LinkedIn source post once and receive all five adapted drafts in seconds, each already shaped for its platform's tone, for 9.99 dollars per month.
+With Postflip, you paste the LinkedIn source post once and receive all six adapted drafts in seconds, each already shaped for its platform's tone, for €9.99 per month.
 You edit lightly and ship.

 That is the difference between knowing the method and running it at scale.